 It is often said that if a person desires to see something interesting, then they only need to look up!
 Well, autumn in the City of Anchorage means it is time to look down, too!
 Green spaces are filled with new life and bits of wonder that have sparked an interest in life.

 Having grown just enough to be either delicious or beautiful (or both), the plant life across Alaska offers something that is easily missed if we forget to look just below our feet.
-Take this special time as between the dramatic seasons of summer and winter and absorb all that nature has to offer in Anchorage!
+Take this special time between the dramatic seasons of summer and winter and absorb all that nature offers in Anchorage!

 Want to continue with the color theme?
 This unique activity allows patrons to participate in creating beauty while expressing personal style!
 Paint a Scarf, based in the Chugiak district of Anchorage draws the creative nature of those seeking to try something new!
 Paint your own scarf by the water, with friends, or in your own space!
 Instructors will help you take advantage of the opportunity to enjoy yourself and then strut your style in Anchorage!